Why Air Purifiers Arent a Waste of Money

 • Mold

-Even if you or someone in your residence doesn’t have allergies or asthma, an air purifier can alleviate other issues linked to low indoor air quality.
-These include:
+Even if you or someone in your residence doesn’t struggle with allergies or asthma, an air purifier can alleviate other symptoms linked to bad indoor air quality.
+These entail:

 • Headaches